Akm0d/raspi/README.md

 #!/bin/sh
 python /etc/command.py

-On boot, or when this script is run with "python /etc/command.py"
+On boot, or when this script is run with "python /etc/command.py" It will print the output of the "hostname" to the first line of the lcd. the output of "hostname -I" will be printed to the 2nd and 3rd lines.
+If these are empty it's because the pi hasn't finished it's boot sequence and obtained an ip address.
+The 4th line will ask for the current user's password.
+Typing won't display output, but If you type the correct password the word "SUCCESS!" will appear and pressing "Enter" will take you to the terminal.
+Otherwise the word "Incorrect." will appear and pressing "Enter" will repeat the previous sequence.

 It will ask for the password of the current user
 NOTE: I have root user enabled on my raspberry pi.
 This script has not been tested for pi's that